modelscope/facechain/README.md

 # Algorithm Introduction

-## Principle
+## Architectural Overview

-The ability of the personal portrait model comes from the text generation image function of the Stable Diffusion model.
-It inputs a piece of text or a series of prompt words and outputs corresponding images.
+The ability of the personal portrait generatation evolves around the text-to-image capability of Stable Diffusion model.
 We consider the main factors that affect the generation effect of personal portraits: portrait style information and user character information.
 For this, we use the style LoRA model trained offline and the face LoRA model trained online to learn the above information.
 LoRA is a fine-tuning model with fewer trainable parameters.
 In Stable Diffusion, the information of the input image can be injected into the LoRA model by the way of text generation image training with a small amount of input image.
 Therefore, the ability of the personal portrait model is divided into training and inference stages.
 The training stage generates image and text label data for fine-tuning the Stable Diffusion model, and obtains the face LoRA model.
 The inference stage generates personal portrait images based on the face LoRA model and style LoRA model.

 ![image](resources/framework_eng.jpg)